roots/docs/sage/theme-development-and-building.md

 ## 3rd party packages

-Example of how to add 3rd party packages* and have them included in the theme:
+Example of how to add 3rd party packages- and have them included in the theme:

 1. From the theme directory, run:

-    ```shell
+    ```bash
     # @ themes/your-theme-name/
     $ yarn add <package name>